 Verify that the radiographer or radiographer's assistant performs a survey of the exposure device and guide tube after each exposure of the source.
 The survey must be sufficient to confirm that the source has returned to its fully shielded position.

 Verify that operations are conducted by at least two qualified individuals (in accordance with 10 CFR 34.41), and that the individuals are maintaining constant surveillance of the restricted area at all times.

+Awareness: Commission interpreted the requirements in 10 CFR 34.41(a) on June 1, 2021.
+NRC interprets § 34.41(a) such that the requirements contained in the sentence, “[t]he additional qualified individual shall observe the operation and be capable of providing immediate assistance to prevent unauthorized entry” are met if the second qualified individual is in sufficiently close proximity to the operation and sufficiently aware of the ongoing activities to be capable of providing immediate assistance to prevent unauthorized entry.

 Therefore, there could be circumstances where the second radiographer may rely on active surveillance or communication tools to monitor operations in real-time to both prevent unauthorized entry at the boundaries of a TJS and render immediate assistance to the primary radiographer, as needed.
 Licensee assignment for the second person should be such that they are staged at a location that would enable the second individual to immediately assist the primary qualified radiographer to prevent unauthorized entry to controlled areas, take control of the radiography camera, if needed, and maintain access controls, all in accordance with operating and emergency procedures.

-Verify that the high radiation area is under , as required by 10 CFR 34.51.
+Verify that the high radiation area is under continuous direct visual surveillance, by the radiographer, or the other second individual present, as required by 10 CFR 34.51.

 Verify that each radiographer and/or assistant radiographer is wearing an operable alarming rate meter, direct reading dosimeter, and a personal dosimeter, in accordance with 10 CFR 34.47.
 The inspector should ask the radiographer/assistant how they ensured that their rate meter and direct reading dosimeter were operable prior to beginning their shift, and that “start” readings for the pocket dosimeters were recorded at the beginning of the shift.